3 Customer Engagement Models to Increase Customer Success

 - Feature adoption

-To decrease churn, you need to understand which marketing source brings the churned customers, why they are churning, and which part of the strategy you need to change.
+To decrease churn, you need to understand which marketing source brings the churned new customers, why they are churning, and which part of the engagement strategy you need to change.
 Using surveys is a potential solution to this problem.

-You can measure user activity with a few different methods.
-You can measure the number of features used on your SaaS app per week per user, pageviews, pageviews per session, session duration, and more.
+You can measure user activity with a few different methods such as the number of features used on your SaaS app per week per user, pageviews, pageviews per session, session duration, and more.

 User activity is a leading indicator of how likely a customer is to churn or recommend your product to a friend.

-Number of features used is a critical metric that you need to keep track of.
-Measuring the number of features an account used per week will give you actionable insights on what to do.
+The number of features used is a critical metric you need to keep track of.
+Measuring the number of features an account used per week will give you actionable insights on ongoing engagement and what to do.

 If they are not using the key features of your app, their customer success manager can send them an email to schedule a demo, you can send them guides, use an onboarding tool to set up guides & checklists, and more.

 An effective marketing, demand generation, and customer engagement management process starts with a thorough understanding of the customer stages.
 Understanding these stages will also make choosing the right engagement model easier.